Welcome to Pitzer College Residence Life!

 - Take your time to complete accurately, try to predict your college lifestyle!

 - Residence Hall Agreement to abide by policies

-All students living in the residence halls are required to commit to a meal plan on their Housing Application (Off campus, RADA, Housing Selection).
+All students living in the residence halls are required to commit to a meal plan on their Housing Application.
 Students may also submit dietary needs on the application for communication with the Dining Hall staff.
 Any necessary medical documentation may also be attached to Housing Applications.

 Please note that meal plans are only active when classes are in session.
 You can find more information on Meal Plans on our website.

 No Meal Plan